 ‘Clothing maketh the man’, as the old adage goes, but there are few things less attractive than a man who looks like he is trying too hard.
 Style is all about confidence; the confident man owns his look because it's an authentic expression of his personality and who he is.

 Whatever the occasion, the most stylish men will always ensure that they wear the clothing, not the other way around.

 Looking for more tips and advice?
-Check out the How-To and Style sections to keep up with the latest trends and improve your style game.
+Check out some of our extensive blog posts to keep up with the latest trends and improve your style game.